zavocc/JakeyBot/docs/FAQ.md

 Use `delete_file()` to manually delete files from the API but this breaks all multimodal inputs.

 ### I've looked into the source code and the chat history is being pickled, don't you think it would be mature to use SQL/no-SQL database?
 Also is it insecure?
-The [ChatSession.history](https://ai.google.dev/api/python/google/generativeai/ChatSession) object is being snapshotted and pickle encoded, then it is saved to a single database file using SQLite.
+The [ChatSession.history](https://ai.google.dev/api/python/google/generativeai/ChatSession) object is being snapshotted and pickle encoded, then it is saved to a database using MongoDB.

 The way how chat history is being saved is being discussed by me here: https://discuss.ai.google.dev/t/what-is-the-best-way-to-persist-chat-history-into-file